ariya/phantomjs/_posts/documentation/learn/2000-01-03-screen-capture.md

 permalink: screen-capture.html
 ---

 Since PhantomJS is using WebKit, a real layout and rendering engine, it can capture a web page as a screenshot.
-Because PhantomJS can render anything on the web page, it can be used to convert contents not only in HTML and CSS, but also SVG and Canvas.
+Because PhantomJS can render anything on the web page, it can be used to convert HTML content styled with CSS but also SVG, images and Canvas elements.

 The following script demonstrates the simplest use of page capture.
-It loads the Github homepage and then saves it as an image, `github.png`.
+It loads the GitHub homepage and then saves it as an image, `github.png`.

 ```javascript
 var page = require('webpage').create();